Corteza Federation

 |

-The generated invite URL includes a secure OTT token, so make sure to send it over a secure channel. |
+The generated invite URL includes a secure OTT (One-Time Token), so ensure you send it over a secure channel. |

 -

-click on the "Pair Federation Node" button,
+click the Edit button,

 -